Marqu1n/Caeser-cipher/README.md

 ## Made this program to learn more about python and its functionalities
-I am still learning the basics of it
+I am still learning the basics of python and github.

 ## The way the code works